Azure/data-api-builder/README.md

 ## Limitations

 - JWT only supports AAD
-- Tables must have a primary key.
-The primary key must be built on a single column.
+- Tables must have a primary key
-- MySQL, MariaDB and PostgreSQL are not yet fully supported.
+- MySQL, MariaDB and PostgreSQL are not yet fully supported

 ## Known Issues